AbirLOUARD/Virtual-Assistant-Eko/README.md

 Eko is a virtual assistant who performs the tasks you assign to him.
-He helps you play music on YouTube, search for information in Wikipedia and open Google, Gmail, etc
+He helps you play music on YouTube, search for information in Wikipedia and open Google, Gmail, etc.
 For the moment, he speaks only french but in the future he will speak several languages and will become intelligent and autonomous.